On geometry of $Q^{(2k)}_g$-curvature: Positivity of -curvatures and Ricci curvature

-Building on work \cite{LX}, we intend to show that under the assumptions of non-negativity of $Q^{(n)}_g$ and $R_g$, the lower order $Q$-curvatures are also non-negative.
-Such result will play a crucial role in the proof of gap theorem for $Q^{(2k)}_g-$curvatures.
-The proof of the following theorem essentially comes from \cite{LX}.
-For readers' convenience, we repeat the proof here.
+In this section, we focus on the second perspective.
+Building on the work \cite{LX}, we intend to show that under the assumptions of non-negativity of $Q^{(n)}_g$ and $R_g$, the lower order $Q$-curvatures are also non-negative.
+Such result will play a crucial role in the proof of gap theorem for $Q^{(2k)}_g$-curvatures.
 Due to the technique limitation, we are only able to show $Q^{(4)}_g\geq 0$ currently, although we conjectured that $Q^{2k}_g\geq 0$ for all $ 1\leq k \leq \frac{n-2}{2}$.